 Selling your art online is easier than it looks.
 Whether you’re creating illustrations, photo prints, books, or any other item, starting to make a profit on your work is as simple as setting up an online store and listing your goods.
-If you already have an online portfolio for your creative work, you don’t need to create an entire website just to list your products—you can just start selling right on your own site.
+If you already have an online portfolio website for your creative work, you don’t need to create an entire website just to list your products—you can just start selling right on your own site.

 Of course, there are some extra steps required before you can create those listings.
 How will you describe what you’ve got up for sale?
 What images will you use to showcase your products?
 What about the process of getting prints made from your photos or drawings, or finding a publisher who will print your book?